CornElDos/Wordpress-Plugin-Last-Updated-Posts/README.md

 Third prompt
 #The code works great thanks!
 Can you adjust the code you gave me so that it also makes the "Last updated" column sortable?

+Adjusted code for language support
+Fourth prompt
+#Can you adjust the code above so that instead of saying "Last Updated" it selects last_updated from the language Wordpress is installed in?

+Fith prompt
+Can you write wpse-last-updated-column-en_US.mo for me?